 How We work

-Working from the architect's drawings and the brief established at consultation, a full lighting scheme is developed for each required zone.
+Stage 3: Scheme Design Working from drawings and the brief established at consultation, a full scheme is developed for each required zone.
 This covers fixture selection and placement, zone and scene logic, control system recommendation, and switch and sensor positions.
+Two documents are produced: an atmospheric presentation plan and a technical document formatted for your electrician. £250 per zone, three zone minimum £650.
+Includes one round of revisions.
+Additional rounds £125 per zone.

-Before ceilings and walls are closed, a site visit confirms that cable and back box positions match the drawing.
-This is the last opportunity to move anything without opening up finished surfaces.
-Small deviations that seem insignificant at first fix can materially affect how a beam lands.
-This stage is not optional on any project where the outcome matters.
+Stage 4: First Fix Review Before ceilings and walls are closed, a site visit confirms that cable and back box positions match the drawing.
+This stage is not optional on any project where the outcome matters. £175.

 What We Need From You